matthewwestover/MSD2020/CS6014/Week 7 - Day 1.md

 P and Q get thrown away - End result is two public numbers and one private number

 Have a message M that has to be shorter than N
-Cypher Text (encryption): C = M^D % N
+cipher Text (encryption): C = M^D % N
 Plain text (decryption): M = C^E % N = M^(DE) % N
 Because E and N are public, anyone can read it.
 C is really a a digital signature.
-Only the sender could generate that specific Cypher Text
+Only the sender could generate that specific cipher Text

 This is way more complicated then the Diffie Hellman calculation DHKE didn’t care what the key was